 Board certification provides a trusted credential that is important to patients and relevant to physician practice.
 Physicians are Board certified if, after completing residency training in a specialty, they pass an exam and meet requirements established by their Board.
 Board certification is voluntary.
 UnitedHealthcare verifies this information with the American Board of Medical Specialties or the American Osteopathic Association when the physician first joins UnitedHealthcare's network and at least every three years thereafter.
-You can see a physician´s current Board status by visiting www.abms.org or http://www.osteopathic.org.
+You can see a physician´s current Board status by visiting American Board of Medical Specialties or American Osteopathic Association.

 Except as noted below, physicians and health care professionals self-report and update upon UnitedHealthcare's request the demographic information (name, address, phone number, gender, languages spoken, medical group affiliation, hospital affiliation, accepting current patients) displayed in the directory.
 UnitedHealthcare reviews all of this information at least every three years at the time of credentialing and recredentialing.